nielsrhansen/msgl/quick-start.md

 x.test <- # load matrix with test data (of size M x p)
 ```

-Use the final model to predict the classes of the M samples in x.test.
+Use the final model to predict the classes of the M samples in `x.test`.

 ``` r
 res <- predict(fit, x.test)